stevommmm/objstat/README.md

 Running objstat requires some knowledge of the checks written.

-Command line arguements are parsed directly into the checks themselves, the _func_ parameter tells objstat which check to make use of, 3 checks are available by default, *check_nfs*, *check_http* and *check_https*.
-All arguements after this initial check specification are parsed as kwargs into the check function itself
+Command line arguments are parsed directly into the checks themselves, the _func_ parameter tells objstat which check to make use of, 3 checks are available by default, *check_nfs*, *check_http* and *check_https*.
+All arguments after this initial check specification are parsed as kwargs into the check function itself

     @staticmethod